shayfrendt/objective_release/README.markdown

 ## ObjectiveRelease

-As a ruby programmer used to `cap deploy` for deployments, I craved the same simplicity after working on an iOS app for a while and wasting time manually deploying.
+As a ruby programmer used to `cap deploy` for deployments, I want a simple way to deploy the iOS apps I work on.

 ObjectiveRelease does two things: